RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Player stop boost function no longer depends on the moveable state of the player.
+- Tweaked the audioSource modifier a little.
+It should be better to use, hopefully.

 ### Interfaces
 - Due to the interface list feature, some interfaces have been combined into one file and there's also some new tests to demonstrate the capabilities of the interface now.